 (e) School Transport

 The school is obliged to indicate to parents whether school transport to and from school is provided, and if so what the cost will be.
-Parents must have the information at least six weeks before making an application to one of the three nearest schools, where they are between 2 and 6 miles away.
+Parents must have the information at least six weeks before making an application.